About

 I am a poet, essayist, novelist, and Icelandic-English translator.

-My poems have appeared in Salamander, Field, Poetry East, Alaska Quarterly Review, The Hudson Review, Verse Daily, OnEarth, Meridian, WomanArts Quarterly, Harvard Divinity Bulletin, and many other journals.
+My poems have appeared in The Hudson Review, Alaska Quarterly Review, Salamander, Field, Poetry East, Verse Daily, OnEarth, Meridian, WomanArts Quarterly, Harvard Divinity Bulletin, and many other journals.
 Click here for samples and links to my poems.

 My research on how Iceland’s literary audience changed during modernization is summarized in the essay “Poetry, Hunger, and Electric Lights: Lessons from Iceland on Poetry and Its Audience,” originally published in The Cambridge Quarterly (September 2015).
-Click here for the abstract and a link to the full text.
+Click here for the abstract and a link to the full text and here for links to some of my other essays.

-My Icelandic-English translations include Harpa Árnadóttir’s artist’s diary June (Crymogea, 2011) and Sigfús Bjartmarsson’s bestiary Raptorhood (Uppheimar, 2007).
+My Icelandic-English translations include Berglind María Tómasdóttir’s DUET (2021), The Gift to the People (ASI Art Museum, 2019), which won a commendation from the President of Iceland, Harpa Árnadóttir’s artist’s diary June (Crymogea, 2011), and Sigfús Bjartmarsson’s bestiary Raptorhood (Uppheimar, 2007).

 Born in the Pacific Northwest and raised in Watertown, Massachusetts, I am a citizen of Iceland and the United States.